WatcherWhale/zbsniff2json/README.md

 ## Usage

-When all requirements are met, you can use the following command to start the sniffing.
+When all requirements are met, you can use the following command to start sniffing.

 ```shell
 $ sudo ./zbsniff2json -c <CHANNEL> -o <OUTPUT FILE> -u